A mammogram is an x-ray of your breasts. X-rays use high energy rays to take pictures of the inside of your body.

-You can get dressed and go home straight after the mammogram.
-You might have some tenderness in your breasts for up to a few hours.
+You can get dressed straight after the mammogram.
+You might have some tenderness in your breast for up to a few hours.

-You usually receive a letter giving you the results within 2 weeks of having the test.
-Your GP will also get a copy.
+You might get the results on the same day.
+Or you receive a letter with the results within 2 to 3 weeks of having the test.

 Screening doesn't always find a cancer that is there.
 So some people with breast cancer will be missed.
 This is called a false negative result.